128technology/docs/docs/config_multicast.md

 Key points in the rtr2 configuration:
 * BGP is configured with the external router, 192.168.22.2
-* BGP over SVR will be configured with two spokes
+* BGP over SVR is configured with two spokes
 * PIM is configured on the LAN interface towards the external router
-* The tenant edsel is configured on the LAN interface
+* The tenant `edsel` is configured on the LAN interface

 #### Configuration for rtr2